jgarza9788/GaussianBlur_Demo/GaussianBlur_Mobile.md

 ### Jumpy Update

-You might want to increase the UpdateRate, or Lower the DownRes.
+You might want to decrease the UpdateRate, or Lower the DownRes.

+### Blurring Other UI

+Blurring other UI can be tricky.
+The UI that should be blurred should be in the worldspace.
+If this UI is transparent, please use the Sprites-Default material.
+_See **Demo_OtherUI.scene** for example_